EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates the depletion of groundwater to the surface water as a fraction of groundwater storage
+Depletion of groundwater to surface water as a fraction of groundwater storage.

 **Parameters**
 - **Fields**